Nikolai Siemens group - "Infectious Diseases"

 Neutrophils are the major leukocyte component of the blood and the first recruited responders at the site of bacterial infection.
 Three distinct mechanisms to fight an infection are described: phagocytosis, degranulation, and formation of neutrophil extracellular traps (NETs).
 Critical components of all these processes are granule effector molecules, including proteolytic enzymes and antimicrobial peptides.
 Streptococcal species have evolved a distinct repertoire of protein cytotoxins that interfere with crucial neutrophil functions.
 In this project, we aim to: (i) identify potential human neutrophil receptors which are targeted by streptococcal toxins, (ii) characterize the interaction and the resulting consequences, and (iii) identify natural and therapeutic neutralizing agents to be able to prevent excessive neutrophil activation and subsequent tissue pathology.

-Project start: Fall 2022 | Main experimentator: Anna Riegner | Funding: DFG (German Research Foundation)
+Project start: Nov 2022 | Main experimentator: Anna Riegner | Funding: DFG (German Research Foundation)

-Biofilm heterogeneity in streptococcal infections
+SPP2389 Biofilm heterogeneity in streptococcal infections

 Project within the Priority Programme “Emergent Functions of Bacterial Multicellularity” (SPP 2389)